Lambert McBride: Legacy

 McBride died in September 2002 and was survived by his children and grandchildren.
 His wife May McBride also died in 2002.

 The Lambert McBride park in Zillmere was named to honour his work in social justice by the Brisbane City Council in 2003.

 The Lambert McBride Perpetual Education Bursary was established in 2007 to assist Indigenous students with their tertiary education expenses.

 The State Library of Queensland holds papers relating to McBride's work as an activist during the 1967 referendum.
-The Fryer Library of the University of Queensland also holds papers relating to he and his wife's work in the 1960s.
+The Fryer Library of the University of Queensland also holds papers relating to his and his wife's work in the 1960s.